SUMMER MISSION PROJECT 2022

 The Summer Mission Project had its genesis in 1980 when Rev. Gary Pinder took Lewinsville youth on a 1500 mile journey to the Pine Ridge Indian Reservation in South Dakota.
 Their assignment: convert an old house into an educational building.
-The success of that early summer project led to an annual trip by the late 1980s.
+The success of that early summer project led to an annual trip by June 1990.
 SMP Resume

 The annual project involves approximately 50 youth and adults, and the organizers work closely with Habitat for Humanity and other service organizations to plan each year’s hands-on effort.
 Interested participants travel to a remote location each summer during the last week in June to assist with building and repairing houses for those in need.